testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![Screenshot of the ArcGIS Map.](media/power-bi-arcgis-map-display.png 'ArcGIS Map')

-36. Select a blank area on the report, then select the **Donut chart** visualization.
+36. Select a blank area on the report, then select the **Pie chart** visualization.
 Drag the `ipCountryCode` field from the `percent_suspicious` table under **Legend**, then drag `PercentSuspicious` under **Values**.

     ![Screenshot of the donut chart settings.](media/power-bi-donut-chart-percent-suspicious.png 'Donut Chart settings')

-37. The donut chart should look similar to the following, displaying the percent of suspicious transactions by country code:
+37. The pie chart should look similar to the following, displaying the percent of suspicious transactions by country code:

     ![Screenshot of the donut chart.](media/power-bi-donut-chart-percent-suspicious-display.png 'Donut Chart')